 Quincy Innovation Academy (QIA) in the Quincy School District has established itself as a forerunner in the world of mastery-based learning (MBL) with its Big Picture Learning Program.
 Through this program, Quincy Innovation Academy helps connect students with the community through real-world experiences that complement their academic studies.
 Students can pursue their interests through a personalized approach via internships, mentorships, and community-rooted projects.

 Students meet specific benchmarks, including exhibitions and reflections, to ensure they master the necessary skills for their grade level.
-Students maintain a portfolio from ninth to twelfth grade that tracks their progress toward individual learning plans, showcasing their academic and real-world experiences.
+They maintain a portfolio from ninth to twelfth grade that tracks their progress toward individual learning plans, showcasing their academic and real-world experiences.
 For teachers like Matt Brewer, the portfolio helps to “see the actual evidence of the students' stories surrounding their learning.
-This is more than just the final product, it is about the process.”
+This is more than just the final product; it is about the process.

 Read: The Role of Digital Portfolios is Mastery-Based Assessment

-When asked why mastery-based learning makes sense for QIA, Matt says “It helps students have a larger voice in the content being taught and the learning happening in the classrooms.
+When asked why mastery-based learning makes sense for QIA, Matt says, “It helps students have a larger voice in the content being taught and the learning happening in the classrooms.
 MBL has given students agency and hope in their learning.”
-QIA’s focus on connecting education with practical applications ensures that students gain valuable skills and insights by bringing them into their community and allowing them to work directly with businesses and organizations while maintaining a high level of academic rigor.
+QIA’s focus on connecting education with practical applications ensures that students gain valuable skills and insights by bringing them into their community.
+This allows them to work directly with businesses and organizations while maintaining a high level of academic rigor.

 As the school continues to grow and advance on its pathway with mastery-based learning, the positive results are hard to ignore.